 Third party fire and theft insurance offers the same cover as third party insurance, but also covers you if your car is stolen or damaged by fire.

 The main advantage of third party insurance is that it can be more affordable than a comprehensive policy.
 Which is good news if you’re on a budget.
 Third party insurance could work for you if your car isn’t worth much.
 But the cost of your insurance depends on lots of other factors, such as the area you live in or whether you have any no claims bonus.

-The type of car insurance that’s cheapest for you will depend on your personal information.
+No. People often assume third party insurance will be the cheapest as it offers the least cover.
+But that isn’t always the case.
+The cost of your premium will depend on your personal circumstances.
 For example, how old you are and where you live.
-It will also depend on the make and model of your car, the insurance group it is in, how much your car is worth and how many miles a year you drive.
+It will depend on the make and model of your car, what insurance group it’s in, how much it’s worth, and how many miles a year you drive.

 Insurance providers assume that people who take out third party policies are more likely to make a claim, which is why they often charge them more.

 We can tell you how much third party insurance costs our customers, on average.
 Based on our latest data, 50% could achieve a quote of £1,657^^.
 For third party fire and theft, 50% of people could achieve a quote of £956^^.
 But for a fully comprehensive policy, 50% of people could pay £666^^.

 So always compare, because you could get more cover for less money.